Our History

 Mississippi County, Arkansas

-Located on the mighty Mississippi River, right on Highway 61-a historical highway that follows the river into Louisiana, and just off Interstate 55, it incorporates everything that is interesting to history buffs, but also caters to the latest in agriculture and technology.
+Mississippi County is the eastern most county in Arkansas and borders the mighty Mississippi River.
+We sit on U.S. Highway 61- a historical highway that follows the river from Minnesota to Louisiana and Interstate 55., it incorporates everything that is interesting to history buffs, but also caters to the latest in agriculture and technology.

 Welcome!